chainHero/heroes-service/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-In order to apply these changes, you need to logout/login and then check versions with:
+Apply these changes by logout/login.
+Then check its version with:

 ```
 docker-compose version